 Separate room for exams

 A student who has been recommended a separate working space for exams, agrees upon the arrangement with the course instructor.
-The student contacts the course instrucor early at the beginning of each course, so that the instructor can make needed arrangements for the examination in a timely manner.
+The student contacts the course instrucor early at the beginning of each course, at least two weeks before the exam, so that the instructor can make needed arrangements for the examination in a timely manner.

 A Checklist for Institutes of Higher Education and Students Leaving for Student Exchange